An immersion in the streams of consciousness of wild and farmed animals

 In collaboration with the artist Michelle-Marie Letelier, the Interactive Media Foundation has translated this narrative into a virtual reality experience, thereby also drawing attention to the alienation of humans from nature.

 Yoik songs of the indigenous Sámi people place the current iteration of The Bone in the traditional salmon areas of the North Atlantic.
 The increasing shift of salmon farming to the South Pacific and its impact on the local ecosystem and indigenous peoples will be included in the next phase of The Bone’s narrative.

-The Bone is a project by Michelle-Marie Letelier, commissioned by the Screen City Biennial 2019, co-produced with the Interactive Media Foundation, co-created with Artificial Rome.
+The Bone is a project by Michelle-Marie Letelier, commissioned by the Screen City Biennial 2019, co-produced with the Interactive Media Foundation and Art Republic, co-created with Artificial Rome.